-Unit Title Basic Life Support and Management of Anaphylaxis Unit Aims The aim of this unit is to prepare learners with the knowledge and practical competencies needed to deliver CPR and manage anaphylaxis Learning Outcomes Assessment Criteria 1.
+Ur it Title Basic Life Support and Management of Anaphylo ic Life Support and Management of Anaphylaxis Un nim of this unit is to prepare learners with the knowledge and tical competencies needed to deliver CPR and manage anaphylaxis Le arning Outcomes Assessment Criteria 1.
 Be able to manage an unresponsive casualty who is breathing normally 1.1 1.2 1.3 1.4 Assess the scene for danger Assess a casualty's level of consciousness Open a casualty's airway and check breathing Place an unresponsive casualty in the recovery position 2.
 Be able to manage an unresponsive casualty who is not breathing normally 2.1 2.2 Recognise the need to commence Cardio Pulmonary Resuscitation Demonstrate Cardio Pulmonary Resuscitation using a manikin 3.
 Know how to recognise a casualty with anaphylaxis 3.1 3.2 3.3 Identify the common triggers for anaphylaxis Recognise signs and symptoms of anaphylaxis Identify the possible life-threatening features of an anaphylactic reaction 4.
 Be able to manage a casualty with anaphylaxis 4.1 4.2 4.3 4.4 4.5 Administer treatment to a casualty suffering from anaphylaxis; including: • Summoning appropriate assistance • Casualty positioning Prepare appropriate medication for administration during anaphylaxis treatment Identify key features of various adrenaline auto-injectors Demonstrate the safe use of an adrenaline auto-injector using training device Safe disposal of sharps